 Stretching across kilometres of Pacific Ocean shoreline, Nanaimo is aptly referred to as the Harbour City.
 Those ocean waters are the source of many activities, including sailing, fishing, and kayaking.
-Spend the day paddling around Saysutchun, or get out on a charter to become the next great angler.
+Spend the day paddling around Saysutshun, or get out on a charter to become the next great angler.
 Take your adventure to new depths on a snorkeling or scuba diving expedition.

 Freshwater swimming: Westwood Lake and Long Lake, both offering large beaches.
 Long Lake is also the home of the Nanaimo Canoe and Kayak Club, and a favourite motorboat and water skiing spot.
 Westwood Lake has a summer lifeguard service, offers wonderful trail hikes and a children’s playground.

 For something a little more adventurous, Nanaimo River offers some of the most exhilarating swimming opportunities in the city.
 The best swimming spots can be found about ten minutes south of town off Nanaimo River Road, and are always worth the trip.

 There’s room for every type of vessel here, with moorage available at the Nanaimo Port Authority’s Visiting Vessel Pier, Newcastle Island, The Newcastle Marina, Stones Marina, and the Nanaimo Yacht Club.
 All Nanaimo moorage facilities are just a dinghy ride (or short walk) away from the heart of downtown.

 Put down a crab trap at Maffeo Sutton Park’s fishing pier for Dungeness crab fresh from the Pacific Ocean or head out on a Salmon fishing charter.
 Fresh water anglers can explore Nanaimo’s many lakes (several of which are stocked regularly with trout) and the Nanaimo River.

 For more information on boating to Nanaimo, visit Nanaimo’s community profile on AhoyBC.